alanbchristie/cylc-docker/README.md

     docker-compose build

-This should create the image (`alanbchristie/cylc:7.7.0`).
+This should create the image.

 >   I'm using OSX (10.13.5) and docker-compose (1.21.1)

+You can change the image basename and the Cylc version without editing the files by using the following environment variables (refer to the `docker-compose.yml` for details): -

+    CYLC_DOCKER_V
+    CYLC_DOCKER_OWNER

 ## Running the image
 To spin the image up, you can run the following to get to the `cylc` user's bash shell: -

-    docker run -it --rm alanbchristie/cylc:7.7.0
+    docker run -it --rm alanbchristie/cylc:7.7.1

 ## Running with the GUI (OSX)
 Thanks to Nils De Moor's [article] it's relatively straightforward to get